-New Options for High-Risk Patients and People with Advanced Aortic Stenosis
+New Options for Intermediate and High-Risk Patients and People with Advanced Aortic Stenosis

 One important reason to track any possible valve disease-related symptoms and get regular check-ups – especially as we age – is to ensure that any developing valve problems can be fixed at the right time.
 Unfortunately many people who need heart valve surgery simply do not get diagnosed in time to fix the problem in the best possible way.

 Medications can be prescribed to increase the heart’s ability to pump blood which may help compensate for a valve that isn’t working correctly.
 However, a diseased heart valve is a mechanical problem that cannot be fixed with medication alone, and surgery is often needed to repair or replace the damaged valve.
 If the faulty valve never gets looked at until the patient realizes it’s a serious medical problem, the diseased valve may have weakened the person so much that open heart surgery to fix the problem has become too risky.
 For most patients, helpful treatment options are still available.

 What if open heart surgery is too risky for me?

 If you or someone you love needs a new heart valve, there is good news if you have been told you're too risky for surgery.
 People with an intermediate or high risk and severe aortic valve tightness may be good candidates for a less invasive repair or an alternative treatment called a transcatheter aortic valve replacement (TAVR or TAVI).

 If a person has life-threatening calcifications on a valve that has never been previously replaced, TAVR offers a quality “spring loaded” heart valve (or in some cases a balloon expandable valve) that can be inserted into place using a minimally invasive surgery.